 At Trustpilot we have been running a program for our developers that we call BEMA - Be Even More Awesome.
-It's basically a conversation starter managers use to have a constructive conversation with their reports about what we as a company expect their skillset to be, how the employee sees themselves in this mix and from there the manager and employee will have a constructive conversation about the team members skills and how the employee can develop to Become Even More Awesome.
+It's basically a conversation starter managers use to have a constructive conversation with their reports about what we as a company expect their skillset to be, how the employee sees them in this mix and from there the manager and employee will have a constructive conversation about the team members skills and how the employee can develop to Become Even More Awesome.

 Together the manager and the employee select one area that the employee will focus on for the next quarter.
 This focus area could be something like "Data Knowledge", a fairly broad area.
-From there its the employees responsibility to work on getting better data knowledge, but you as a manager needs to support.
+From there its the employee's responsibility to work on getting better data knowledge, but you as a manager needs to support.

 In your biweekly 1:1's you should talk about progress, talk about exercise the employee can do, what she chooses to do with her 20% time that helps her get better.
 Doing the week you should share articles and talk with her about the theme.
 Even sit down with her and help her out with her 20% projects or places where she is applying the skill to her daily work.